Memorial Groves

 – Ilona B. Benda,1923

-Now, a century later, the 100-acre Memorial Groves project will fulfill the vision of Memorial Park’s founders.
-The future Memorial Groves will honor all who contributed to the war effort at Camp Logan, including those who trained there, such as the U.S. Army’s 370th Infantry Regiment and the Calvary, the local organizations that participated in camp life, like the YMCA, as well as those who oversaw the construction of the camp, like the 24th Infantry Regiment.
+Now, a century later, the future Memorial Groves will honor all who contributed to the war effort at Camp Logan, including those who trained there, such as the U.S. Army’s 370th Infantry Regiment and the Calvary, the local organizations, like the YMCA, that participated in camp life, as well as the 24th Infantry Regiment, who oversaw the construction of the camp.

 Memorial Groves is a landscape envisioned by Nelson Byrd Woltz Landscape Architects as part of the 2015 Memorial Park Master Plan and is designed as a place-based, interactive experience that not only honors Houston’s World War I history but also serves everyday park users.

-The location of Memorial Groves is a 100-acre area, running north to south primarily between the Union Pacific rail line and West Memorial Drive.
-This site was chosen because it holds the greatest number of the few archaeological remains of the Camp Logan structures within the Park: foundations of latrines, shower buildings, pipes, ditches, and drains.
-Despite their modest nature, they are authentic remnants of the Camp and an opportunity for the public to understand and experience the scale and scope of Camp Logan’s footprint.
-The location is currently a quiet and underutilized area of the Park appropriate for a contemplative memorial landscape.
-It has remained largely unprogrammed and has been badly impacted by four years of drought that killed much of the pine forest present before 2014.
+Memorial Groves is located on a narrow tract within Memorial Park running north to south primarily between the Union Pacific rail line and West Memorial Loop Drive.
+This site was chosen because it holds the greatest number of archaeological remains from Camp Logan structures within the Park: foundations of latrines, shower buildings, pipes, ditches and drains.
+Despite their modest nature, they are authentic remnants of the Camp and an opportunity for the public to understand and experience the scale and scope of Camp Logan’s footprint, making this an appropriate area for a contemplative memorial landscape.

-The average age of the soldiers who trained at Camp Logan was 25, many of whom made the ultimate sacrifice for their nation.
-The conceptual design of Memorial Groves is based on the artful and abstract concept of planting rigorous lines of straight, tall trees, symbolically representing soldiers standing in formation.
+The conceptual design of Memorial Groves is based on the artful and abstract concept of planting rigorous lines of straight, tall trees symbolizing soldiers standing in formation and intends to evoke the vast scale of Camp Logan and the overall war effort.
 Visitors will be immersed in a grid of tall trees, forming long, cathedral-like spaces that evoke the scale of the war effort and the 70,000 soldiers who trained for war at Camp Logan.

-In addition to these contemplative aspects of the Memorial Groves, visitors will be able to run or walk through Gulf Coast Native Prairie and Savanna and learn about the lives and daily routines of the soldiers.
+In addition to these contemplative aspects of Memorial Groves, trails for visitors and regular recreational park-goers will enable people to experience a variety of native landscape ecologies while also learning about the lives and daily routines of the soldiers.
 Similar to other Master Plan projects, this area will introduce new spaces in the Park where families and children can enjoy picnics and engage in interactive recreation and play.

 When completed, Memorial Groves will be a unique, engaging and interactive memorial landscape that connects visitors to the diverse, complex, and untold history of Camp Logan; the role of Houston in WWI; and the lives and sacrifices of the soldiers trained there.
 This is why the Park is fittingly named Memorial Park.